pettersensz/pytestBenchmark/readme.md

 ## Handy tips
 - Can pass in arguments to the function under test: `result = benchmark(my_function, 1234)`
-- Can use `--benchmark-autosave` flag to save the current run to a json file
+- Can use `--benchmark-autosave` flag to save the current run to a json file (can also customize file details)
 - Can use `--benchmark-compare=0001` to compare with previously saved run (with specified run number)
 - Can use `--benchmark-columns="mean, max"` to specify which columns to show in results table
 - There's also a "pedantic" mode available, allows for even more customization: